All instruments

 Limitations

-• Single composite total only; no inter-domain weighting or psychometric validation in the published Lap of Love material.
+• Single composite total only; no inter-domain weighting or psychometric validation in the published Hilst material.

-• Phase 1 ships English (UK); founder review confirms Lap of Love attribution before public launch.
+• Phase 1 ships English (UK); founder review confirms the verbatim Hilst attribution renders on every surface before public launch.

 Why Sightline uses it